tosh2230/stairlight/README.md

 ### up

-`up` Outputs a list of tables or SQL files located upstream from the specified table.
+`up` outputs a list of tables or SQL files located upstream from the specified table.

-- Recursive option(`-r` or `--recursive`) is set, StairLight will find upstream tables recursively and output as a list.
+- Recursive option(`-r` or `--recursive`) is set, StairLight will find tables recursively and output as a list.
 - Verbose option(`-v` or `--verbose`) is set, StairLight will add detailed information and output it as a dict.

 ```txt